4 June, 2020

 Properly configured app in the cloud can use all those ready-made solutions and features.
 For instance, look at the Amazon Cloud that offers dozens of out-of-the-box elements that are just a click away.
 No complicated configuration needed.
 Just take a look and compare it to the „cheapest” five-dollar server.
 Initially, you’ll pay a few dollars more for the cloud.
 But when you add hidden costs of a bare-metal server (maintenance, new server space, fixes, manual configuration), you’ll quickly realise that you definitely overpaid.

 So how do you know for sure if the cloud is a solution for you?
-You need a team of DevOps and developers who will conduct a thorough audit and digital transformation consulting.
+You need a DevOps and development team that will conduct a thorough audit and custom software development consulting.
 Usually, after reviewing the code and architecture, you’ll need some adjustments to the app to safely move it to the cloud.
 Then you’ll be able to enjoy all the benefits offered by the cloud solutions.

-3. My app suddenly slowed down, the customers are getting angry and my developers have no idea what’s going on.
+3. My app suddenly slowed down, the customers are getting angry and my development team has no idea what’s going on.
 I need to make it faster, ASAP!

 - You’ve built a custom platform but the number of users is constantly growing and the app is slowing down.
 Your developers have absolutely no idea why and where the bottleneck is.
 You bought a bigger server – no improvement.
 You’ve hired a freelancer – they’ve come, blamed everything but eventually haven’t helped and said it has to be rewritten from scratch.
 Clients are complaining which puts pressure on your business.

-If you want to gain control over your app, you need to introduce metrics, monitoring and performance tests.
-Hence why DevOps and QA engineers are needed.
+If you want to gain control over your app, you need to introduce solutions like metrics, monitoring and performance tests.
+Hence why services of DevOps and QA engineers are needed.

 The first step is hiring a proper performance test specialist.
 You need to introduce metrics so you could count mathematically HOW slow the app actually works.
 After that, you will know what number your app needs to reach to work fast.
 That’s your goal.
-You can also ask QA specialist to run automated tests at any time to check whether anything’s changed or not.
+I also advise consulting with QA specialist to run automated tests at any time to check whether anything’s changed or not.
 With a well-configured automated test, you can even run it yourself anytime you want!

 Now it’s DevOps engineer’s turn.
 They build control over the solution with bottlenecks, memory consumption and what cases make the app go slower.
 This is an operation on two fronts – metrics track the app’s (over)load at every stage, automatic robots check the status and DevOps spot holes and bugs.